 Base Salary.
-In 2019, we paid Dr. Toselli an annualized base salary of \$480,000, and our Board of Directors increased Dr. Toselli's annualized base salary to \$499,200 effective January 1, 2020.
-In 2020, we paid Dr. Toselli an annualized base salary of \$499,200.
-In 2019, we paid Mr. Christopher an annualized base salary of \$330,000, which was pro-rated to reflect the number of days he served as our Chief Financial Officer following his appointment in January 2019.
-Our Board of Directors increased Mr. Christopher's annualized base salary to \$343,200 effective January 1, 2020.
-In 2020, we paid Mr. Christopher an annualized base salary of \$343,200.
-We use base salaries to recognize the experience, skills, knowledge, and responsibilities required of all our employees, including our named executive officers.
+We paid Dr. Toselli an annualized base salary of \$516,672 and \$499,200 in 2021 and 2020, respectively.
+We paid Mr. Christopher an annualized base salary of \$355,212 and \$343,200 in 2021 and 2020, respectively.
+We use base salaries to recognize the experience, skills, knowledge, and responsibilities required of all of our employees, including our named executive officers.
 Dr. Toselli's employment agreement provides that his salary will be reviewed by the Board and adjusted upward no less frequently than annually.
 Mr. Christopher is not party to an employment agreement or other arrangement that provides for automatic or scheduled increases in base salary.